It’s time to spring clean that paper clutter

 Learn more about

-what to do if you smell gas.
+what to do if you smell gas

-For safety’s sake, call before clearing a clogged sewer
+Call before clearing a clogged sewer

 - If a block occurs, do NOT try to drill through it.
 Call 811 to request the natural gas facilities be located prior to sewer clearing to help prevent potential damage and gas leaks.

-- If the location marks indicate (or you suspect) a natural gas line may have crossed a sewer line, contact a qualified professional plumber or sewer contractor for a sewer line inspection.
+- If the location marks indicate (or if you suspect) a natural gas line may have crossed a sewer line, contact a qualified professional plumber or sewer contractor for a sewer line inspection.
 They have cameras specifically designed to inspect the inside of a sewer line.

 If a plumber or contractor discovers an issue with a natural gas line, we’ll work closely with that professional to resolve the issue.
 We are available to help 24/7.

-As always, call 811 BEFORE any digging project to ensure your underground utilities are marked properly.
+811 BEFORE any digging project to ensure your underground utilities are marked properly.
 Learn more about

 clogged sewer safety.